roadtocode4u/spaceship/docs/icp/30-element-selectors-and-dom-manipulation/30-element-selectors-and-dom-manipulation.md

 **Example explanation :**

-In the above example, the `getElementById()` method to retrieve a reference to an HTML element with the ID `box` and it to the console using `console.log()`.
+In the above example, the `getElementById()` method to retrieve a reference to an HTML element with the id `box` and it to the console using `console.log()`.

-The first two lines of code define heading elements with ID `box`.
+The first two lines of code define heading elements with id `box`.
 The third line uses `getElementById()` to retrieve a reference to the `box` element and assigns it to the variable `element`.
-The fourth line logs the value of element to the console, which will be the HTML element with `innerHTML` the ID `box`.
+The fourth line logs the value of element to the console, which will be the HTML element with `innerHTML` the id `box`.
 The `inner.Text` returns only textual data.

 **Another example :**